microsoft/SyslogDecode/README.md

 ## Major components

+* **SyslogMessageParser** - a customizable core parser of syslog messages.
-* **SyslogStreamParser** - high-performance parser consuming a stream of raw syslog messages and producing the stream of strongly-typed parsed records, ready for further analysis or uploading to the target log storage.
+* **SyslogStreamParser** - high-performance parsing engine consuming a stream of raw syslog messages and producing the stream of strongly-typed parsed records, ready for further analysis or uploading to the target log storage.
+Uses *SyslogMessageParser* for parsing individual messages.
 * **SyslogUdpListener** - listens to the input stream on a local UDP port, a standard protocol for syslog transmission.
 * **SyslogUdpPipeline** - a combination of the UDP listener and stream parser, ready-to-use processing pipeline for a UDP-listening server.
 * **SyslogUdpSender** - a simple Syslog message sender.
 Sends the messages over the UDP protocol to the target listening server.
 Intended to for use primarily in testing of the Syslog server components.